 You may think you are using guilt as a way of helping someone.
 In your mind, you are doing it for them.
 You think you are guilt-tripping them to make their lives better.

 Time to get real on this one folks, if you are using guilt as a weapon to get what you want – you are doing it for yourself.

 Using guilt to get what you want is selfish, controlling, and manipulative.

 None of these behaviors nurture relationships.
 In fact, they can destroy them.

 While you might think you are coming from a place of caring, the person on the receiving end will most likely feel you don’t care at all.

-If the answer is yes – excellent.
+If you ask someone for something and the answer is yes – that’s excellent.
 If the answer is no. Suck it up and move on.

 Stop using guilt to get what you want.
 Guilt breeds resentment and contempt.
 Don’t let resentment be part of your life.
-Choose joy and love instead.
+Instead, choose compassion, joy, and love.

 If you enjoyed this post, please share it with your friends on social media.

 Read Next – How to Live for Yourself and Not For Other People